 The Subcommittee noted the development of several sections of the pilot Ecosystem Fishery Overview (EFO) (1.
 Who is fishing?
 2. What is being caught?) rely on the use of the ICCAT fishery statistics (Task 1 and Task 2 datasets).
 The Subcommittee discussed several limitations and weaknesses of the ICCAT fishery statistics (Task 1 and Task 2 datasets) such as underreporting of catches for several ICCAT species and fleets.
 It was recommended that sections using these ICCAT datasets should express clearly the limitations and uncertainties of data and the product being developed.
-It was also noted that ICCAT datasets were initially designed with the objective to address the Convention mandate.
-Since then, the datasets have been growing to address other emerging needs.
+It was also noted that ICCAT datasets have been growing to address other emerging needs.
 Since the 2000s the quality of the statistics, and particularly the purse seine and longline data, have improved.
 Despite the limitations, the Subcommittee recognized that there are no alternative datasets with the same spatial, taxonomic, or temporal coverage.